 The school may make arrangements for students to use the school vault for large sums of money and valuables.

 Grade 9 students have the opportunity to request a Peer Helper or Tutor.
 Peer Helpers are senior students available to talk confidentially with grade 9 students to "help" them adjust socially.
 Tutors are available to assist students academically.

-Photographs will be taken at the school on Friday, September 18th, 2020.
+Photographs will be taken at the school.
 These pictures will be used for both student cards and the yearbook.
 Copies will be available for students to purchase if they so wish.
 If you do not want your photograph placed in the yearbook, please contact the school and request a form to be filled out indicating your choice.

 The dress code is based on the premise that positive clothing projects a positive image.
 Clothing that depicts alcohol, vulgarity, sexism, racism, profanity, illegal drugs and/or violence portrays a negative image.
 By the same token, tank tops for boys and spaghetti straps and backless clothing for girls, and shorts and blouses that expose the midriff are also unacceptable.
 Students will not wear shorts shorter than mid-thigh or clothing that shows underwear, or see through tops.
 Slips, bras, boxer shorts, etc. will not be worn as outerwear.
 In essence, students are expected to dress in a neat, clean and respectable manner.
 Footwear is essential at all times.
 Student decision making in terms of what to wear is a learning experience; however, the final decision on matters of appropriateness, rests with the Principal.
 A strict dress code exists in the technology area and the science labs for safety reasons.